top of page

 ET +6 hours

-DAYS 1 & 2: Detroit > Lisbon
+DAYS 1 & 2: Detroit > Lisbon > Fatima

-Today we depart Lisbon and start our pilgrimage journey to Fatima.
+We depart USA en route to Lisbon with complimentary meals and beverages served aloft.
+Arrive in Lisbon where will be met by our guide and depart for Fatima.
 On the way we will visit the captivating town of Óbidos for a half day tour. Óbidos became home to Portugal’s queens after Afonso II gifted it to his wife Urraca of León in the 1200s.
 Many of the buildings and monuments in Óbidos were founded or funded by a queen.
 On a narrow ridge, the town’s weaving, carless streets are contained by the dominant walls of a medieval castle.
 After lunch at a local restaurant, we depart for Batalha and a tour of the Monastery of the Dominicans.
 The Monastery of Batalha was built to commemorate the victory of the Portuguese over the Castilians at the Battle of Aljubarrota in 1385.
 It was to be the Portuguese monarchy's main building project for the next two centuries.
 Here a highly original, national Gothic style evolved, profoundly influenced by Manueline art, as demonstrated by its masterpiece, the Royal Cloister.
 We continue to our hotel in Fatima for dinner and overnight at the hotel.
 (B|L|D)

-DAY 5: Fatima
+DAY 3: Fatima

 ChildrensofFatima.jpg